Esomeprazole: Medical use

 The primary uses of esomeprazole are gastroesophageal reflux disease, treatment and maintenance of erosive esophagitis, treatment of duodenal ulcers caused by H. pylori, prevention of gastric ulcers in those on chronic NSAID therapy, and treatment of gastrointestinal ulcers associated with Crohn's disease.

 Gastroesophageal reflux disease

 Gastroesophageal reflux disease (GERD) is a condition in which the digestive acid in the stomach comes in contact with the esophagus.
 The irritation caused by this disorder is known as heartburn.
-Long-term contact between gastric acids and the esophagus can cause permanent damage to the esophagus.
+Long-term contact between gastric acids and the esophagus can cause permanent damage to the esophagus and is associated with Barrett's esophagus.
 Esomeprazole reduces the production of digestive acids, thus reducing their effect on the esophagus.

 Duodenal ulcers

 Esomeprazole is combined with the antibiotics clarithromycin and amoxicillin (or metronidazole instead of amoxicillin in penicillin-hypersensitive patients) in a 10-day eradication triple therapy for Helicobacter pylori.
 Infection by H. pylori is a causative factor in the majority of peptic and duodenal ulcers.